-This post is about two brands of juices available on the East African market: U-Fresh Juice and Fresh ‘n’ Juici.
+This post is about two brands of juices available on the East African market (Kenya included): U-Fresh Juice and Fresh ‘n’ Juici.

 The controversy about U-Fresh juice began in December 2014, when the Tanzanian Bureau of Standards (TBS) shut down a local juice factory belonging to U-Fresh Food Limited for producing substandard products.

 Specifically, TBS cited that U-Fresh Food Ltd. failed to observe hygiene standards.